 Continue on this path alongside the river to St Ives to come out opposite All Saints' Parish Church.
-Holt Island Nature Reserve is over the bridge on your right and the Norris Museum is just ahead.
+Holt Island Nature Reserve is over the bridge to your right and the walk continues through the churchyard.

 All Saints' parish church and the Norris Museum

 The church marks the site of the original Saxon village of Slepe.
 Amongst those who later worshipped here was Oliver Cromwell, whose signature has been left in the vestry book.
 The Norris Museum is on your right just at the end of the quay.
 This is well worth a visit to discover local history.

 Walk along The Waits, past the Norris Museum into The Broadway until you get to the Victoria Memorial.
 Take the right branch along Merryland.

 The memorial celebrates Queen Victoria's Diamond Jubilee in 1897, although it wasn't actually erected until 1902.
 Leading off either side are two routes, Crown Street and Merryland.
 There is some debate over how Merryland got its name.
 Some think it's a reference to the Virgin Mary; others say that it derived from the fact that there used to be at least five pubs in the small area.